Phone: 773-370-1088 | Hours: Tuesday-Saturday 10am-4pm

 Located on the fourth floor of the Fine Arts Building at 410 S. Michigan Avenue in Chicago, the workshop has served as a resource for professional musicians, students and families for over a decade.
 At the core of our business is an expertise in bow-making, bow repair & restoration and high quality same-day rehairs.

 We have a meticulously collected inventory of hand selected bows which were chosen for their incredible playing characteristics and which I have personally rehaired and set-up.
 We believe our assemblage of bows, while small and exclusive, represents the most carefully vetted selection available.
 Every bow has been checked by me for technical issues such as weight, balance, camber, and condition.
-My wife, a fine professional musician working as a substitute in the Chicago Symphony Orchestra for 15 years, has tested playability issues such as spiccato and the draw of the bow.
+All bows have been tested by professional musicians for playability issues such as spiccato and the draw of the bow.

 Though there is much to be said about properly developed bowing technique, when we are testing bows to be added to our inventory, they MUST pass muster with the Mendelssohn or Schumann Scherzo, Beethoven's Eroica, or Prokofiev's Classical Symphony.
 Our bows all have passed that test.
 In addition, we ask: do they pass the strength test of Don Juan or Der Rosenkavalier or Ein Heldenleben?
 Do the bows hold steady in the intro of Mozart's Concerto No. 5?
 In testing, most bows do not pass our tests.
 Bows, in their failings, can be weak, without bounce, or lack more complex tone.
 Many customers come in struggling with themselves, only to find that a profoundly functional bow can eliminate difficult technical issues.

 Function, Condition, and Attribution are our priorities in the bows we carry, in that order.
 We choose items that function beautifully as music making tools, are in top condition, have accurate provenance and are priced fairly.